Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

 # [Live Deployment](https://rick-morty-vite-react.vercel.app/)

 # todo:
+- and a new route where it shows their favourite characters
+- Make work the thingy were the state doesn't change once we change routes

+# Done
 - add redux to the whole app and maage the state there
 - Once the global state is running, be sure to fix the removing characters on load behaivour
 - add favourite option
-- and a new route where it shows their favourite characters

-# Done
 - add a better looking navbar icons (svgs)
 - Found how to use variables (Global styles) so all colors and default border radius change it for variables
 - add a loading state to card component, and fetch the extra info there, if after the info was fetched there still was no new change, show the missing info component